 1. Temple of Poseidon

 A visit to Sounion is more than just an excursion, it is an ethereal journey.
 When you get to the Temple of Poseidon, situated at the top of the cliff at Cape Sounion, you leave the crowds behind and become one with the gods.
 Feel the energy of this landscape, drenched in the same light as in ancient times.
 A place of myths and legends: this is where Aegeus, king of Athens, jumped to his death, mistakenly thinking that he’d lost Theseus, his only son, to the Minotaur in the labyrinth.
-And here, at the edge of Attica’s southernmost tip, the Doric Temple of Poseidon was built (around the same time as the Parthenon, 440 BC), standing proudly above this sea that the god adored.
+And here, at Attica’s southernmost tip, the Doric Temple of Poseidon was built (around the same time as the Parthenon, 440 BC), standing proudly above the sea that the god adored.
 Sounion is the first and last sight for mariners and it is without doubt a vision that will stay with you forever.

 3. Limanakia Vouliagmenis